 We recommend you get an International Driver's License/Permit.
 You should apply for this at the time of host family placement as it can take a few days/weeks to have it ready.

 Most families pay cash, although if there is another way you'd prefer to receive your pay, please simply let your host family know.
 If you'd like to change your money into U.S. dollars, you should be able to change your money at any large bank.
 Please remember to take into account exchange rates and transaction fees.

 There is no intention to create a contractual, employment, or legal relationship between the host family and the au pair.
 However, you will receive what we call an Au Pair/Host Family Agreement and Invitation that lists your host family's contact information, your stipend, duration of program, and program stipulations.
 Both parties will be required to electronically sign this document upon successful matching.

-Most people either purchase a cheap phone with a pay-as-you-go SIM card for national calls, or simply use their existing phone with an Australian SIM card purchased in Australia.
+Most people either purchase a cheap phone with a pay-as-you-go SIM card for national calls, or simply use their existing phone with a New Zealand SIM card purchased there.
 However, if you're planning to contact people back at home, we recommend just using Skype or Whatsapp on your current phone with wifi.
 You can find more information here.